AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/class-1.md

 ## Creation Time, 60-90 mins

-As usual it is incredibly important that you read the pre-homework.
+As usual, it is incredibly important that you read the pre-homework.
 If you haven't read the pre-homework and worked through the code-along video YOU WILL BE FAR BEHIND TODAY!!!

-In the pre-homework you should have downloaded create-react-app and spun up a create-react-app, built a button that changes state from true to false and then displayed the change of state.
+In the pre-homework, you should have downloaded create-react-app and spun up a create-react-app, built a button that changes state from true to false and then displayed the change of state.
 Today, we're going to continue that process and build a todo app with React!!

 [Example Simple React Todo App](http://todomvc.com/examples/react/#/)